Vaughan Gething vows to carry on as First Minister in Wales

 Mr Gething was visibly emotional during the debate and could be seen wiping tears from his eyes.

-Speaking to broadcasters, he said his integrity had been brought into question.
+Speaking to broadcasters, he said his integrity had been brought into question with “months and months of innuendo” that was “damaging and hurtful”.

 He said: “Where is the evidence I have ever done anything in a way that I should not have as a minister?